blyxxyz/Python-PHP-Bridge/README.md

   * Getting and setting global variables
   * Translating exceptions so they can be treated as both Python exceptions and PHP objects
   * Tab completion in the interpreter
+  * Python-like reprs for PHP objects, with information like var_dump in a more compact form

 # Caveats
   * On Windows, stdin and stderr are used to communicate, so PHP can't read input and if it writes to stderr the connection is lost